Brian Wagenbach, MBACP Dip Counselling, MA Sociology, BA Psych

 I want to work with you to help you find the answers you seek and live a life that brings you greater happiness.

 I am a registered member of the BACP (British Association for Counselling and Psychotherapy), and I adhere to the BACP code of ethics.
+I am also certified in online counselling.

 Training, qualifications & experience